 The reserve is open to the public.
 Some hazards inevitably exist in such steep wild terrain.
 Before you go into the outdoors, tell someone your plans and leave a date to raise the alarm if you haven’t returned.
 Entry is at your own risk.

-Pest control is done in association with the Department of Conservation, as the area comes within their management zone, but due to the high numbers of possums, the Trust takes a more active role in the management.
+Pest control is done in association with the Department of Conservation, as the area comes within their management zone.
+However, due to the high numbers of possums, cyanide is also used to target possums periodically through the year.
 Mustelid trapping is undertaken to protect the resident kiwi population.

 Weeds are a problem in all Northland forests.
 Mistflower is prevalent and has been subject to a trial of a fungus that specifically targets it, with encouraging results.